elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

 > [!INFO]
 > This file is tracked by Git, but ignored by Quartz.

+- Learning at the right level of difficulty to push yourself; connection to progressive overloading for progress in exercise.
+Related to deliberate practice?

 - The frequency of checking in on investments and the correlation with happiness.
 Conversation with Scott after a book, but I forget which one.
 Figure this out.

 - Why am I drawn to words like "kaizen" and "ikigai" to summarize concepts that may or may not directly translate into English?
 Is it purely length?
 Can I truly understand the concept as a non-native speaker, or am I misrepresenting something by not knowing the cultural context?
 Does it matter?